Ph4nt01/CTF-WriteUps/Arrival-VoorivexAcademy/lvl1.md

 ---

-# 🔓 Solving
+# 🔓 Solving:

-### simply changing the level-01 in the address to level-02, directs us to next level
+### - simply changing the level-01 in the address to level-02, directs us to next level

 ---